nereaSuacab/FinalProject---SocialData24.github.io/posts/temporalEvolution.md

 <iframe src="images/passengers_type_yearly.html" width="100%" height="530px"></iframe>
 <p style="text-align:center; font-size:small;"><strong>Figure 2:</strong> <em>Yearly trend of the passengers count according to the type</em></p>

+The line plot depicting the passenger counts of enplaned, deplaned, and in transit passengers across the years reveals intriguing insights into the dynamics of San Francisco Airport.
+One notable observation is the striking contrast in counts between in transit passengers compared to enplaned and deplaned individuals.
+This can be attributed to the nature of SFO's operations and its geographical location.
+This airport is served as a hub for people traveling to and from North America, however, it may not be as frequently used as a connecting point between other continents.

+On the other hand, the similarity between enplaned and deplaned counts underscores the role as a primary point of departures and arrivals.
+This suggests a balanced flow of passengers entering and exiting the airport.
+This could be brought from the city's economy, cultural attractions and technological innovation that impulse both visitors and residents in and out of the region.

 EXPLANATION ABOUT:
 - similarities between enplaned and deplaned passenger count
 - 11S and Iraq war in 2003